 “You okay?” he asked.

 “Yes, I am.
 Thanks.”
 I was trying to hold it together.
-I straightened myself up, and then I decide to listen to the rest of the stories.
+I straightened myself up, and decided to listen to the rest of the stories.

 Thank you, Leo.